To: Temple University Network/Internet Users

 - installing an aggressive antivirus system to raise overall network efficiency and to provide a safe computing environment.

 In addition, we have a comprehensive plan to enforce a policy of zero tolerance for violators.
 If you are illegally downloading or sharing copyrighted material across Temple's network, I urge you to immediately remove these materials and file-sharing software from your computer.
-If you need help removing these files, I have authorized the Computer Services Help Desk (1-8000 or 215-204-8000) to assist you.
+If you need help removing these files, I have authorized the Information Technology Services Help Desk (1-8000 or 215-204-8000) to assist you.

-If your computer contains illegal files or file-sharing software, the Computer Services Help Desk or consultants will no longer provide you with support services of any kind.
+If your computer contains illegal files or file-sharing software, the Information Technology Services Help Desk or consultants will no longer provide you with support services of any kind.
 If your computer is detected engaging in illegal file sharing, your connection to the Temple network will be immediately terminated.
 Before your connection can be restored, you will be required to read and sign an agreement stating that you have removed the offending files and software from your computer, and that you will no longer engage in the illegal downloading and sharing of copyrighted material.

 Repeat offenders will be permanently removed from the network, and will be referred to the University Disciplinary Committee for further disposition.
 If appropriate, you may also be reported to the police or other government officials.